- Plesk for Linux

 - Log into Plesk.

 - Set a correct IP address (usually the main Plesk IP address) for an outgoing mail mode at Plesk > Tools & Settings > Mail Server Settings.

-- If the solution above does not help, add the following value for
+- If the solution above does not help do the following:

-- Correct MX record(s) in DNS settings: it(they) should point to the same IP that SMTP is assigned to.
+3.3.
+Correct MX record(s) in DNS settings: records should point to the same IP that SMTP server is assigned to.

 3.4.
 Ensure that server's firewall or intermediate firewall is not blocking a connection.